-- Petitioner repeats and re-alleges the allegations contained in the preceding 137. paragraphs of this Complaint-Petition as if fully set forth herein. - The Due Process Clause of the Fifth Amendment to the United States Constitution 138. prohibits the Federal Government from denying equal protection of the laws to all persons within
+110. Petitioner repeats and re-alleges the allegations contained in the preceding paragraphs of this Complaint-Petition as if fully set forth herein.

-- 139. Respondents targeted Dr. Khan Suri for apprehension, detention, transfer, termination of SEVIS record and status, and deportation in part because of their discriminatory animus towards his wife's Palestinian origin and her connection to Palestine. - 140.
+- 111. The Due Process Clause of the Fifth Amendment to the United States Constitution prohibits the Federal Government from denying equal protection of the laws to all persons within its jurisdiction, to the same extent as the Equal Protection Clause of the Fourteenth Amendment.
+Adarand Constructors Inc. v.
+Pena, 515 U.S. 200, 201 (1995). - 112.
+Respondents targeted Dr. Khan Suri for apprehension, detention, transfer, and deportation in part because of their discriminatory animus towards his wife's Palestinian origin and her connection to Palestine. - 113.
 Respondents thereby intentionally discriminated against Dr. Khan Suri on account of the national origin of his wife, in violation of the Equal Protection component of the Due Process Clause of the Fifth Amendment.